Frederick North, Lord North: Birth and family

 Frederick North was born in London on 13 April 1732 at the family house at Albemarle Street, just off Piccadilly.
 He spent much of his youth at Wroxton Abbey in Oxfordshire.
 North's strong resemblance to King George III suggested to contemporaries that George III's father, Frederick, Prince of Wales, might have been North's real father, making North the king's half-brother, a theory compatible with the prince's reputation but supported by little else other than the circumstantial evidence.

 King George IV remarked that "either his royal grandfather or North's mother must have played her husband false", North's father, Francis North, 1st Earl of Guilford, was from 1730 to 1751 Lord of the Bedchamber to Frederick, Prince of Wales, who stood as godfather to the infant, christened Frederick, possibly in honour of his real father.

 North was descended from Henry Montagu, 1st Earl of Manchester, paternal uncle of Edward Montagu, 1st Earl of Sandwich and was related to Samuel Pepys and the 3rd Earl of Bute.
 He at times had a slightly turbulent relationship with his father, Francis, yet they were very close.
 In his early years the family were not wealthy, though their situation improved in 1735 when his father inherited property from his cousin.

 Frederick's mother, Lady Lucy Montagu, a daughter of George Montagu, 1st Earl of Halifax, and his first wife, Ricarda Posthuma Saltonstall, died in 1734.
 His father remarried, but his stepmother, Elizabeth Kaye, widow of George Legge, Viscount Lewisham, eldest son of William Legge, 1st Earl of Dartmouth and his wife, Lady Anne Finch, third daughter of Heneage Finch, 1st Earl of Aylesford, died in 1745, when Frederick was thirteen.
 One of his stepbrothers was William Legge, 2nd Earl of Dartmouth, who remained a close friend for life.

 Education

 He was educated at Eton College between 1742 and 1748 and at Trinity College, Oxford, where in 1750 he was awarded an MA.
 After leaving the University of Oxford he travelled in Europe on a Grand Tour with Lord Dartmouth.
-They stayed in Leipzig for nearly nine months, studying under the constitutional scholar Johann Jacob Mascov.
+They stayed in Leipzig for nearly nine months, studying under Leipzig University professor of constitutional law Johann Jacob Mascov.
 They continued through Austria and Italy, staying in Rome from December 1752 to Easter 1753, then through Switzerland to Paris, returning to England in early 1754.